raphaeltony/QuizGPT/README.md

 A CLI chatbot that creates an interactive quiz based on the contents of the PDF document you pass to it.
 It runs on Python and uses GPT-3 and the OpenAI API.

 > The program is prone to hallucinate and may not always give 100% accurate answers.
 Use it for educational and entertainment purposes only.
+> The same has been implemented using the ChatGPT API.
+Switch to branch `chatgptapi`
 ## How the program works

 - The Python program fetches the data from a pdf you choose.